PanaphobicSol/OnlineMerkaria/content/Player Resources/The World/Solar System/Seasons, Sects, and Suns.md

 The sun of Summer.
 #### June -  Arrangement (N)
 Also known as: TBA.
-Gods aligned with this season include: Juno
+Gods aligned with this season include: Juno, Shiallia
 #### July - Reverence (L)
 Also known as: TBA.
 This is the month to give thanks and show respect towards the most honorable gods.
 Or in other words, the gods you least want to offend.
-Gods aligned with this season include: Amaunator, Athena, and Demeter.
+Gods aligned with this season include: Amaunator, Athena, Demeter, Aba
 #### August - Commendation (C)
 This month holds the most ceremonies and offerings directed towards the gods.
 A sort of "Divine Bookkeeping" to make sure the gods are pleased enough that you have earned the right to the fruits of the following season.
 Gods aligned with this season include: Silvanus, Neptune